-Our Students and Performers will
+Our Students and Performers will abide by these terms:

 - Maintain a Professional Focus: Our students are expected to pay attention to and follow the guidance of the Directors so that they can get the most out of their time here.
 Disruptive, distracting or problematic behavior that affects this learning environment will not be tolerated.
 Students may not use cell phones or electronic games during instructional periods, rehearsals, or performances.
 Cell phones must remain off during these periods.
 Our students are expected to maintain a professional focus if referring to PCT in digital media.

 - Respect our Theatre: Participants will respect the theatre facilities, costumes, props, sets, and all other playhouse property including the property of other participants.
 They will pick up after themselves and work to keep the theatre and class rooms clean.